 - and by re-framing our attitudes toward performance.

-Importantly, we are also going to change the way we behave…
+We are also going to change the way we behave…

 - by practicing having stage fright…